HuangxingLin123/A2Net-Adjacent-Aggregation-Networks-for-Image-Raindrop-Removal/README.md

 Download the training dataset from ...

-Unzip'train.zip'in './datasets/'.
+Unzip 'train.zip' in './datasets/'.

-Make sure the training images are in the'./datasets/train/rain/'and ./datasets/train/clean/', respectively.
+Make sure the training images are in the './datasets/train/rain/' and './datasets/train/clean/', respectively.

 - Train the deraining model: